 It is your choice whether to take part in the research.
 You may choose to take part, not to take part or you may change your mind and withdraw from the study at any time.
 If you do not want to enter the study or decide to stop taking part, your relationship with the study staff will not change, and you may do so without penalty and without loss of benefits to which you are otherwise entitled.

-Choose the appropriate text on how you will handle data collected prior to a subject’s decision to withdraw from the study: You may also withdraw your consent for the use of data already collected about you, but you must do this in writing to [PI name and address] .
-OR Any data that has already been collected cannot be withdrawn because there may not be any identifiers to link the data with you.
+Any data that has already been collected cannot be withdrawn because there may not be any identifiers to link the data with you.

-NOTE: Additional language that may be appropriate in this section, such as:

-EXAMPLE: Any data that has already been sent to (Sponsor Name) or to the Data Coordinating Center cannot be withdrawn because there may not be any identifiers with the data.

-EXAMPLE: At any time, the study doctor can take you out of this study because it would not be in your best interest to stay in it.
-Your study doctor can stop your continued participation even if you are willing to stay in the study.

-EXAMPLE: If you decide to withdraw from the study for any reason, you may be asked to return for at least one additional visit for safety reasons.

 Who Can I Contact If I Have Questions?

-If you have questions, concerns or complaints about the research, wish more information [Add if applicable: or if you feel you may have suffered a research related injury], you can contact the Principal Investigator: [Provide investigator’s name, Department and Rutgers contact number or email address.][For students only: You can also contact my faculty advisor [provide name and Rutgers contact info.]
+If you have questions, concerns or complaints about the research, wish more information, you can contact the Principal Investigator: Jiawei Shao, Department of Spanish/Portuguese at (848) 932-680.
+You can also contact my faculty advisor Dr. Joseph Casillas may be reached at joseph.casilas@rutgers.edu

 If you have questions, concerns, problems, information or input about the research or would like to know your rights as a research subject, you can contact the Rutgers IRB or the Rutgers Human Subjects Protection Program via phone at (973) 972-3608 or (732) 235-2866 or (732) 235-9806 OR via email irboffice@research.rutgers.edu, or you can write us at 335 George Street, Liberty Plaza Suite 3200, New Brunswick, NJ 08901.